Shreerang/Vue-Nuggets/README.md

 | varianceData      |                 NA                 |    No    |               Array               |
 | shape             |               square               |    No    | String oneOf ['square', 'circle'] |

+Selected value of the component is emitted to the parent copmponent using a custom event `get-selected-variant`

 #### Notes

 ⚠️ Some edge cases are still being worked upon! ⚠️